spaul1042/MUX-YOUR-ASSET/README.md

 ## ***Now when your server is running, its time to setup the frontend or client side:***

-1)Open a new terminal and in the root directory of the project where src is present, run these command:
+1) Open a new terminal and in the root directory of the project where src is present, run these command:
 ```
 npm install
 npm run dev